56kcloud/traefik-training/02-Configure-Traefik/traefik-configuration.md

 ## 2. Static Configuration using CLI configuration
-1. Open you Terminal window and change to the `02-Traefik-Overview` folder
-2. Open the `docker-compose.cli.yml` file in your favorite editor and review how Docker starts Traefik using the CLI configuration
+1. Open the `docker-compose.cli.yml` file in your favorite editor and review how Docker starts Traefik using the CLI configuration
-3. From the `02-Traefik-Overview` directory execute this command -> `docker-compose -f docker-compose.cli.yml up -d`
+2. From the `02-Configure-Traefik` directory execute this command -> `docker-compose -f docker-compose.cli.yml up -d`
-4. Review the logs output `docker-compose logs`
+3. Review the logs output `docker-compose -f docker-compose.cli.yml logs`
-5. Stop and clean-up `docker-compose stop`
+4. Stop and clean-up `docker-compose -f docker-compose.cli.yml stop`

 ### CLI static config code snippet